nodejs/docs/GUIDE.md

 repeat that organization internally, so long as it does not interfere with the communication of the core idea of the document.
-For example, it's good to add links to reference materials at the end of topic docs, but it would be unwise to enumerate a modules entire list of methods inside that same doc.
+For example, it's good to add links to reference materials at the end of topic docs, but it would be unwise to enumerate a module's entire list of methods inside that same doc.
 Another
 example: it's great to include *brief* example code in the reference documentation, but it is not so great to include a full program there.